OWASP/owasp-mastg/Document/0x04e-Testing-Authentication-and-Session-Management.md

 You should check if the app relies on static responses from the remote endpoint such as `"message":"Success"` to grant access to app internal sensitive data or functions.
 If that's the case, an attacker could easily bypass the 2FA implementation by manipulating the server response e.g. by using an interception proxy such as [Burp Suite](0x08-Testing-Tools.md#burp-suite) and modifying the response to be `"message":"Success"`.

-> The application should always pass user token or some dynamic information related to the user to prevent the attack
+To prevent these kind of attacks, the application should always verify some kind of user token or other dynamic information related to the user that was previously securely stored (e.g. in the Keychain/KeyStore).

 Consult the [OWASP Testing Guide](https://owasp.org/www-project-web-security-testing-guide/v41/4-Web_Application_Security_Testing/06-Session_Management_Testing/01-Testing_for_Session_Management_Schema "OWASP Testing Guide V4 (Testing for Session Management)") for more information about testing session management.